ray-project/ray/doc/source/ray-air/examples/dreambooth_finetuning.rst

 **Compute requirements:**

 * Because of the large model sizes, you'll need a machine with at least 1 A10G GPU.
 * Each training worker uses 1 GPU.
-If training with ``N`` distributed training workers.
-The example can leverage data-parallel training with more GPUs to speed up training time.
+You can use multiple GPUs/workers to leverage data-parallel training to speed up training time.

 This example fine-tunes both the ``text_encoder`` and ``unet`` models used in the Stable Diffusion process, with respect to a prior preserving loss.